 - 1 teaspoon dried cilantro flakes

-- 4 boneless beef top loin steaks (8 ounces each)
+- 4 New York strip steaks (8 ounces each)

 - Chop one chipotle pepper; place in a bowl.
 Add 1 teaspoon of the adobo sauce.
 Stir in sour cream and cilantro; refrigerate.
 (Save remaining peppers and sauce for another use.)

-- Grill steaks, uncovered, over medium-hot heat for 6-10 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
-Serve with sauce.
+- Grill steaks, uncovered, over medium-hot heat for 6-10 minutes on each side or until meat reaches desired doneness (for rare, a meat thermometer should read 140°; medium, 160°; well-done, 170°).
+Serve with chipotle sauce.
 Yield: 4 servings.

 Originally published as Steaks with Chipotle Sauce in Weeknight Cooking Made Easy Annual 2005, p64